-Field Data Type Meaning 5 Enclosure LUN LBA Length Operations Buffer Priority 48-bits 64-bits 32-bits 32-bits 64-bits 8-bits World-wide name of target enclosure LUN Logical block address in the LUN Number of 512-byte blocks Read, write, or status inquiry Physical address of the data in host memory Priority (high, medium, low, or archive)
+Field Data Type Meaning 0 Enclosure LUN LBA Length Operations Buffer Priority 48-bits 64-bits 32-bits 32-bits 64-bits 8-bits World-wide name of target enclosure LUN Logical block address in the LUN Number of 512-byte blocks Read, write, or status inquiry Physical address of the data in host memory Priority (high, medium, low, or archive)

-FIG. 7 illustrates a method of processing I/O requests in a data storage system.
+FIG. 7 illustrates a method of processing I/O requests in a priority, and so forth.
+It should be understood that the number 65 data storage system.
 At step 82, the management client presents a user interface (e.g., FIG. 2) such as a Web form for accepting a priority for each of a plurality of volumes.
 The web form can accept and pass the volume definition as parameters using HTTP to the management controller.
 At step 84, the host allocates a plurality of performance bands according to the priorities as described earlier.
-For example, the host will allocate a range of LBA that correspond to each performance band of a hard disk drive.
+For example, the host will allocate a range of LBA that correspond to each performance 5 band of a hard disk drive.
 At step 86, the host receives I/O requests in arbitrary order, and rearranges the I/O requests into a queue for each priority at step 88.
 At step 89, the host tags I/O requests by priority.
 At step 90, the host selects a batch of I/O requests from the queues.
-At step 92, the host 5 sends the batch of I/O requests to a data storage subsystem for execution.
+At step 92, the host sends the batch of I/O requests to a data storage subsystem for execution.

 FIG. 8 illustrates a method of allocating performance bands to a data zone bit recorded disk drive of a data storage system.
-At step 220, the host provides a plurality of performance bands in the data zone bit recorded disk.
+At step 220, the host provides a plurality of perfor- 15 mance bands in the data zone bit recorded disk.
 At step 222, the host assigns a priority to each of a plurality of volumes in the data storage system.
 At step 224, the host allocates a corresponding performance band to each volume.

-In conclusion, many features of the invention were illus- 15 trated using the terms high, medium, low, and archive.
+In conclusion, many features of the invention were illus- 20 trated using the terms high, medium, low, and archive.
 The terms are not essential to the invention and other names can be used.
-The terms are only intended to distinguish the priority of the volumes, I/O requests, queues, and performance bands, not to supply a numerical limit or suggest that the priorities 20 a definition of each volume by assigning priority, NAS or could not be identified with other terms.
+The terms are only intended to distinguish the priority of the volumes, I/O requests, queues, and performance bands, not to supply a numerical limit or suggest that the priorities 25 retaining the I/O requests in order of priority. could not be identified with other terms.

-What is claimed is:
+What is claimed: